nzlosh/err-stackstorm/README.md

 ```

 Getting the correct usernames to fill into `allowusers`/`denyusers` isn't obvious.
 On a small
-scale it's possibel to use the `!whoami` command to get the correct users account name.
+scale it's possibel to use the `!whoami` command to get the correct user account name.
 For large
 installation it'd make more sense to use a pre-defined pattern.
-In the output of the `!whoami`
-command, use the `nick` field that corresponds to the Slack `username`.
-The Slack username isn't
-visible in the user profile, which makes it complicated to get.

-### Action-Alias ACL from errbot
+Errbot matches `username` against the ACL definition.
+This information isn't found easily in the Slack interface.
+Use errbot's `!whoami`  command to find the value from the `nick` field which can be used with ACL definitions.

 ## How to expose action-aliases as plugin commands <a name="ActionAliases"></a>